numidiasoft/sentinel/README.md

 Sentinel
-([tigerlily/sentinel](https://github.com/tigerlily/sentinel)) is a web application that aim to monitors all internals and externals used by your stack.
+([tigerlily/sentinel](https://github.com/tigerlily/sentinel)) is a web application that aims to monitors all internals and externals used by your stack.

 For example: Facebook, twitter..etc.